groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 2.4.4.1 (2021-03-11) =
+* ADDED Additional developer actions to the reports pages to add more relevant ecommerce reports.
+* ADDED SUM() helper function to the DB class API.
+* TWEAKED Reformatted a lot of code to bring it up to core WP standards.

 = 2.4.4 (2021-03-10) =
 * ADDED Contact bulk editing (finally).
 * ADDED Add contacts to a funnel from the contacts table in the more actions dropdown.